Dynamsoft/barcode-reader-javascript-samples/README.md

 * **Hello World in Electron**: Decode video stream in a Electron Application from a USB-connected or built-in camera (desktop only).
 * **Hello World in PWA**: Decode video stream in a PWA Application from a USB-connected or built-in camera (mobile or desktop).
 * **Hello World with RequireJS**: Decode video stream in a simple Application using RequireJS from a USB-connected or built-in camera (mobile or desktop).
-* **Hello World with TypeScript**: Decode video stream in a simple Application using TypeScript from a USB-connected or built-in camera (mobile or desktop).
 * **Hello World with webpack**: Decode video stream in a simple Application using webpack from a USB-connected or built-in camera (mobile or desktop).

 ## Customize Camera UI